Misfits-Rebels-Outcasts/Photo-Curves/README.md

 ### Prerequisites

-* XCode 14
+* Xcode 14
 * iOS 16

 ### Build

 * Download the Source Code
-* Launch XCode and load Photo Curves.xcodeproj
+* Launch Xcode and load Photo Curves.xcodeproj
 * Build and run on iPhone Simulator or Device